SamuelMallick/stable-dmpc-pwa/README.md

 The repository code is structured in the following way

-- **`ACC_env.py`** contains the environment for simulating the platoon.
-This updates the state of the platoon according to the nonlinear hybrid model, and generates the cost penalties for given states.
+- **`env.py`** contains the environment for simulating the system, i.e., stepping the dynamics and generating costs.
-- **`ACC_model.py`** contains all functions and data structures related to the modelling of the vehicles.
+- **`model.py`** contains all the relevant numerical definitions for the state space model of the system.
-- **`bash_scripts`** contains contains bash scripts for automated running of tests.
+- **`plotting.py`** contains functions for plotting the state trajectories of the system.
+- **`terminal_cost_calculations.py`** calculates appropriate terminal costs for the system via semi-definite programming.
+- **`generate_ICs.py`** generates the csv file ICS.csv.
-- **`data`** contains '.pkl' files for data used in A Comparison Benchmark for Distributed Hybrid MPC Control Methods: Distributed Vehicle Platooning.
+- **`ICs.csv`** contains the randomly generated initial conditions used in Distributed MPC for PWA Systems Based on Switching ADMM.
+- **`cent_MLD.py`** simulates the system under a centralized mixed logical dynamical MPC controller.
+- **`g_admm.py`** simulates the system under the distributed controller proposed in Distributed MPC for PWA Systems Based on Switching ADMM.
-- **`results_analysis`** contains scripts for generating the images and tables used in A Comparison Benchmark for Distributed Hybrid MPC Control Methods: Distributed Vehicle Platooning.
+- **`results`** contains scripts for generating the images in Distributed MPC for PWA Systems Based on Switching ADMM.
-- **`fleet_{cent_mld, decent_mld, seq_mld, event_based, naive_admm}.py`** launch simulations for the five controllers used in A Comparison Benchmark for Distributed Hybrid MPC Control Methods: Distributed Vehicle Platooning.
+- **`data`** contains data files for the results in Distributed MPC for PWA Systems Based on Switching ADMM.
+- **`MATLAB`** contains auxilarry Matlab scripts for the calculation of terminal sets for the system.

 ```

 ## License

 The repository is provided under the GNU General Public License.
-See the [LICENSE](https://github.com/SamuelMallick/hybrid-vehicle-platoon/blob/main/LICENSE) file included with this repository.
+See the [LICENSE](https://github.com/SamuelMallick/stable-dmpc-pwa/blob/main/LICENSE) file included with this repository.

 ---